ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 This is what everyone asks for.
 Cure it in salt for a week, smoke it for 8 hours.
 Best bacon you'll ever have.
 5 slabs, 10 pounds each, 50 pounds.

 Curing requirements:
-• Salt needed: 60 lbs (at 2.5% salt cure for 50 lbs bacon, plus extra for rubbing and packing)
+• Salt needed: 10 lbs (traditional dry cure packing method - you pack the bacon in salt for 7 days)
 • Curing time: 7 days minimum in cold storage
-• Salt cost: 60 lbs × 1 cp = 60 copper (6 silver)
+• Salt cost: 10 lbs × 1 cp = 10 copper (1 silver)

-Without proper salt curing, the bacon will spoil.
-This is the single largest salt expense in the entire process.
+The salt creates a curing layer that draws out moisture and preserves the meat.
+After 7 days, you rinse off the excess salt before smoking.

 Yield: 5 slabs × 10 lbs = 50 lbs